cloudlinux/docs-ubuntu-subsystem/docs/faq/README.md

 These are configuration steps:

 1. Ensure the PHP-fpm package for the current PHP version is installed or install it.
-   * Manual installation

-     Run the following command:

-     ```
-     yum -y install ea-phpXY-php-fpm
-     ```
-     Where XY - is required PHP version, for instance `ea-php74-php-fpm`

     * Via MultiPHP Manager